 - 1. Every course unit is subject to an assessment. - 2.
-The Rules and Regulations of the examination board describes the course of events regarding assessments. - 3.
+The Rules and Regulations of the examination board of the research masters describes the course of events regarding assessments. - 3.
 Preparation for the final assessments: the day before the regular written assessment is offered, the student is scheduled free from other programme-related obligations (course or research related activities).
 In specific events this may be different.
 A decision about a digression from this rule is made by the programme director.